cockroachdb/docs/v2.0/performance-tuning.md

 1. Node 3 (the gateway node) receives the request to write to table 1.
 2. The leaseholder for table 1 is on node 1, so the request is routed there.
-3. The leaseholder is the same replica as the Raft leader (as is typical), so it applies the provisional write to itself and then proposes the write to its follower replicas on nodes 2 and 3.
+3. The leaseholder is the same replica as the Raft leader (as is typical), so it simultaneously appends the write to its Raft log and notifies its follower replicas on nodes 2 and 3.
+The followers also append the write to their Raft logs.
-4. As soon as one of the followers acknowledges the provisional write (and thus a majority of replicas agree), the write is committed by the two agreeing replicas.
-In this diagram, the follower on node 2 acknowledged the provisional write, but it could just as well have been the follower on node 3.
-Also note that the follower not involved in the consensus agreement usually commits the write very soon after the others.
+4. As soon as one follower acknowledges the Raft log change (and thus a majority of replicas agree based on identical Raft logs), the write is committed to the key-values on the agreeing replicas.
+In this diagram, the follower on node 2 acknowledged the write, but it could just as well have been the follower on node 3.
 5. Node 1 returns acknowledgement of the commit to node 3.
 6. Node 3 responds to the client.